-Age groups are based on the player's age as of December 31st of the prior year.
+Age groups are based on the player's age as of August 31st of the prior year.
 Players must participate within their age groups to build cohesiveness with their teammates for upcoming years.
 Below is more detailed information on each level.

 In-House Program for 6U & 8U Levels

-Below is some additional information about our In-House Program.
+Below is some additional information about our In-House program:

 What is the difference between In-House League and Traveling League?